gridstack/gridstack.js/README.md

 ## Requirements

-GridStack no longer requires external dependencies as of v1.0.0 (lodash was removed in v0.5.0 and jquery API in v1.0.0). v3.0.0 is a complete HTML5 re-write which removes all jqeury dependency (still available for legacy apps).
+GridStack no longer requires external dependencies as of v1.0.0 (lodash was removed in v0.5.0 and jquery API in v1.0.0). v3.0.0 is a complete HTML5 re-write which removes all jquery dependency (still available for legacy apps).
 All you need to include now is `gridstack-h5.js` and `gridstack.min.css` (layouts are done using CSS column based %).

 ## API Documentation